gate-computer/gate/Security.md

   - CORE, DATA, FSIZE, MEMLOCK, MSGQUEUE, NPROC, RTPRIO, RTTIME and SIGPENDING resource limits are set to zero.

-  - AS, NOFILE and STACK resource limit is set to small values.
+  - AS, NOFILE and STACK resource limits are set to small values.

   - The process is not dumpable.